mcalisterkm/teach-your-pi-to-sniff-with-bme688/README.md

 # Teach your Raspberry Pi to Sniff with a BME688 module

-** NOTE: This article was written in 2023, the versions of software listed here have changed but the steps and work flow have not.
-See "AI-Studio-Devkit-2024" for an update and software changes. **
+**NOTE: This article was written in 2023, the versions of software listed here have changed but the steps and work flow have not.
+See "AI-Studio-Devkit-2024" for an update and software changes**.

 In this article we cover the recording of data, training the AI Model, and deploying the model to a Raspberry Pi Zero 2.
 There are three